wilsontelab/agFree-docs/docs/22_sample-analysis/44_find-variants.md

 Armed with read alignments and site lists, you will now examine reads for evidence of chimeras and other artifacts to perform RE-based error correction.

-Use the following commands directly, or call them using the [analyze job file templates](44_job-file-templates/analyze), to convert alignments into fragment maps (required) and parse those maps into lists of SVs and/or SNVs.
+Use the following commands directly, or call them using the {% include templates.html type="analyze" %}, to convert alignments into fragment maps (required) and parse those maps into lists of SVs and/or SNVs.